Kommunarka shooting ground: Opening and controversy

 On 27 October 2018 when the memorial site opened all 6,609 names of those known to be buried there were included on the Wall of Remembrance.
 A controversy then arose over the inclusion on the lists of some 50 high-ranking secret police officers (including Yagoda himself) none of whom had been rehabilitated.

 The decision to use a single list was explained by Memorial (society) chairman Jan Raczynski, one of those who had taken part in discussions of the form the memorial complex should take: other partners in the project were the Gulag Museum, representatives of the buried victims, the Moscow city commission for the Victims of Political Repression and the Russian Orthodox Church.
-The committee concluded, said Racynski, that everyone deserved a grave to which relatives and descendants might come.
+The committee concluded, said Raczynski, that everyone deserved a grave to which relatives and descendants might come.
 This included all those who had been buried at Kommunarka but in no sense did it exonerate them of any earlier crimes.